jamesmehorter/device-theme-switcher/readme.txt

 = Version 3.0.0 - Released XX/XX/2015 =
 * FIX - Corrected an issue with the plugin update code which caused some user's to not receive the complete update routine.
 * FIX - Added rel="nofollow" to the device switcher <a> links which the plugin creates.
 Thanks ljmac for this! https://wordpress.org/support/topic/please-make-theme-switcher-link-no-follow?replies=2
+* FIX - Corrected a PHP recursion found by Jonathan McLean (https://github.com/jmclean)
-* IMPROVEMENT - Rewrote several aspects of the plugin to improve testability, which ultimately improve the codebase architecture and readability.
+* IMPROVEMENT - Rewrote several aspects of the plugin to improve testability, which ultimately improves the codebase architecture and readability.
 * IMPROVEMENT - Introduced initial phpunit tests for the plugin.
 * IMPROVEMENT - Moved the massive Github readme into sections in a new Github wiki.
 * IMPROVEMENT - Implemented Travis on-the-fly testing integration for Github.
+* IMPROVEMENT - Implemented Grunt for SASS & JS complilation, and automated *.pot file creation for translators.

 = Version 2.9.2 - Released 12/19/2014 =
 * FIX - Completely removed the use of a singleton base class.
 It just doesn't work for PHP <= 5.2 which we must support.